 7. Cover wading & swimming pools so that you don’t need to add as much water later.

 8. Going on vacation?
 Completely turn off the water supply to your house!
 You won’t have to worry about wasting water or having accidental leaks.
 (Trust me on this one- we went on vacation for a week and got back to a $300 water bill!)

-***One way we help to budget for our water bill is that we pay a flat amount every month- by our choice.
+***TIP: One way we help to budget for our utility bills is that we pay a flat amount every month- by our choice.
 Our water bill runs about $15, so I choose to pay $20 every month.
 Every month I carry a credit, and even though my bill may only be like $2 after my credit, I choose to pay $20 anyways.
 That way if we are having a tight month on our bills- I won’t have to pay my water bill because of my credits.
 Generally in the summer we do not have any extra income, so after paying $20 a month the rest of the year, I will not have to pay any money during the summer months for my water bill.***